juankfe/restfulapiconsumercomplaints/readme.txt

 But will not work on heroku because application.properties will be configured to heroku db that doensn't yet have data.
 \src\test\java\complaintsapi\controllers\ComplaintsControllerTests.java

-Note: If you want to run the automated tests locally before deploying to heroku, rename application.propertiesLocal to application.properties, install a local PostgreDB, add a "complaints" table to the db and inform the db credentials on this file.
-When you are ready to deploy to heroku, change the application.properties file back to the original version (same content as application.propertiesHeroku).
+Note: If you want to run the automated tests locally before deploying to heroku:
+a) install a local PostgreDB and add a "restfulapiconsumercomplaints" database.
+b) rename application.propertiesLocal to application.properties informing the db credentials on this file
+c) run the app on localhost

+When you are ready to deploy to heroku, change the application.properties file back to the original version (same content as application.propertiesHeroku) and continue to step 4 below.

 4. Create your account on heroku.com